SalesforceCommerceCloud/sfcc-sample-apps/docs/componentExtension.md

 import './extension/productDetailExtension';
 ```

-6. In the `productdetailadapator.js` file, specify the query for product recommendations.
+6. To Extend the query for client component, In the `productdetailadapator.js` file, specify the query for product recommendations.
 ```
 recommendations {
     productId